GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Tips

-- Check the provided Cloud Function configuration to see the details on how it's being triggered
+- Check the provided Cloud Function's configuration to see the details on how it's being triggered

 ## Challenge 2: First steps into the LLM realm